osm2pgsql-dev/osm2pgsql-website/_manual/10-generalization.md

 * The input and output tables must use the same schema.
 * The geometry column used must have the same name as the geometry column in the table used as input for a generalizer.
-* Output tables for tile-based generalizers must have integer columns named `x` and `y` and you probably want a (single) index on both columns.
+* Output tables for tile-based generalizers must have `ids` set to `tile`, which automatically ceates `x` and `y` columns for the tile coordinates.
+  An index will also be created on those columns after generalization.

 To add generalization to your config, add a callback function `osm2pgsql.process_gen()` and run generalizers in there: